uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 Another analysis we can do is use the "Channel network and drainage basins" tool to calculate the **flow direction, channels and drainage basins**.

 * Make sure you run this tool on the filled DEM.
 * We might have to change the threshold to a higher one if the output includes too many small basins and channels.
+The middle point of your previous Strahler order values is a usually a good default.

 As an output, we only want to load (and save to file):

-* Channels (shapefile)
+* Channels (as a shapefile.
+You can identify which one of the two it is when choosing a filename.)
 * Drainage basins (shapefile) (to differentiate the two "Drainage basins" options, you can check what format it saves the file as)

 This is an example of **creating vector data from raster data**!

-We can now play with the symbology for those elements.
-For example, try using different colours for each basin, by classifying by ID, or make the fill transparent so you can see the colours of the layer underneath.
-You can also make the borders more obvious, and change the colour and thickness of the channels.
+We can now play with the **symbology** for those elements.
+For example:

+* Try using different colours for each basin, by classifying by ID, or remove the fill (`Simple fill > Fill Style > No Brush`) so you can see the colours of the elevation colours underneath.
+You can also make the borders more obvious by changing the width of the stroke.
+* Change the colour and thickness of the channels.
+You can also differentiate minor channels from minor ones by using a "Data defined override" for the Width value:
+    * Click on the "Data defined override" icon next to the Width field
+    * Use the "Assistant"
+    * "Source" needs to be the column "ORDER" (which corresponds to the Strahler order)
+    * Click the double-arrow icon to "Fetch value range from layer"
+    * Change the "Size from" and "to" values to suitable values

 ## 3D maps